-On the night of March 25, 1876, about 9 p.m., Miss Kate Grove of Court Street and James Gleason were conversing in front of the Longworth Street House on the northwest corner of Longworth Street and Central Avenue.
-Gleason was just about to introduce to Miss Grove another young man, James Wells, when a drunken John F. Dunbar, calling himself “Comanche Bill,” while making whooping sounds like an Indian war cry, tried to push his way through the threesome.
+On the night of March 25, 1876, about 9 p.m., Miss Kate Grove of Court Street and James Gleason were conversing in front of the Longworth Street House.
+Gleason was just about to introduce to Miss Grove to another young man, James Wells, when a drunken Dunbar, calling himself “Comanche Bill”, while making whooping sounds like an Indian war cry, tried to push his way through the threesome.
 He was easily pushed aside by Gleason.

 Dunbar turned toward Gleason and said, “You’re a smart duck, aint you.”
 Wells told him to be on his way.
 Dunbar pulled a revolver and took two shots at the trio and missed.
 They escaped around the corner and he took two more shots at a lamp on the corner.

-Though off duty, Patrolman Gallagher, who lived at the Longworth Street House, ran down the stairs and yelled, “Here!
+Though off duty, Patrolman Gallagher, ran down the stairs and yelled, “Here!
 What’s the matter with you?”
 Dunbar replied, “I’ll show you what’s the matter with me, you son of a bitch,” and shot the officer twice; once in the abdomen, penetrating the stomach and lodging in a vertebra, and once through his thigh.
 Patrolman Gallagher pulled his revolver and returned fire, striking Dunbar once in the hand as he ran down Longworth Street toward John.

-It was obvious that Patrolman Gallagher was hemorrhaging internally and the wound would be fatal.
+It was obvious that Patrolman Gallagher was hemorrhaging internally, and the wound would be fatal.
 By the time Police Chief Snelbaker arrived, Patrolman Gallagher could not see well; so it was decided not to bring Dunbar for identification.

 Patrolman Gallagher informed the doctor he had no relatives or personal property in the city, but that he would like to have his brother respond.
 Police Chief Snelbaker telegraphed his brother, Louisville Detective Jack Gallagher, but it turned out that he was in New Orleans on business.

-Patrolman Gallagher died later that day on March 27, 1877, at 12:05 p.m.
+Patrolman Gallagher was survived by his mother, Martha Gallagher; and siblings, John S. “Jack” Gallagher and Susan M. Gallagher.
 He was buried in Spring Grove Cemetery on March 30, 1876, at 3:30 p.m. in a lot donated by Richard Witt of Dunn and Witt.

-He moved on to Rhode Island where, during 1881, he was charged with several burglaries.
+Dunbar moved on to Rhode Island where, during 1881, he was charged with several burglaries.
 Again, he was sentenced to seven years.
 In 1882, he savagely assaulted two other inmates with a broad-faced hammer, nearly killing one.
-For that, he was sentenced an additional two years.
+For that, he was sentenced to an additional two years.
 He died in prison of Tuberculosis on January 11, 1887.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Historical Society at Memorial@Police-Museum.org.